Chwiggy/thesis_bachelor/src/chapters/04_access.typ

 #set math.equation(numbering: "(1)")
 = Transit Access
   == Measures of Access
-    There is plenty of ways to operationalise access with transit then
+    as we have seen, there are plenty of ways to operationalise access with transit then
     //TODO expand
     === Isochrones as a Measure of Reach

-      An easy tool to asses a basic measure of access are isochrone maps.
-      They are comprised of an area that can be reached within a certain time, where the actual isochrone delimits this area.
-      The isochrone is the line that denotes equal (greek: _iso_) time (greek: _chronos_) and would transform into a circle in a coordinate system transformed by travel time.
-      This can be generalised to a access measure: Destination opportunities outside this circle are considered reachable and counted, opportunities without are left out.
+      As mentioned above, isochrones are a common tool to characterise the access opportunities from a specific point.
+As a spatial characteristic, this can be generalised to a access measure: Destination opportunities outside this circle are considered reachable and counted, opportunities without are left out.
       This measure then encapsulates "all possible destinations within [a] travel cost threshold" @levinson_towards_2020.
     That then is what @verduzco_torres_public_2024 would call an cummulative accesibility measure.
-      A modern tool that provides such isochrone maps is for example ors @heigit_openrouteservice_2023.
-Using Isochrones as an easy to understand and interpretable measure of access in geoinformation systems has a much longer history however @osullivan_using_2000 @bauer_computing_2008 @zeng_visualizing_2014 @levinson_towards_2020.
-This might be because they are a visually simple tool that can be easily overlaid over geographic maps of a study area @zeng_visualizing_2014.
-      //TODO expand
       - ideas from @zeng_visualizing_2014

       Besides cummulative there's also individual accessibility measures that are relevant for locations where not the access to a variety of locations is important, but the access to a specific location is of interest.
 This can be true for services that are common but not generally interchangeable either due to restrictions on their use or scarcity.
 For these measures the minimum travel cost is of relevance @verduzco_torres_public_2024.